The Liturgical Journey of the Christmas Season: From Advent to Christmas Day

 Mass During the Day: Highlights the theological significance of the Incarnation through the Prologue of the Gospel of John.

+Together, these liturgies form a complete spiritual meditation on the mystery of the Incarnation.
 Christmas Day invites Christians to marvel at the humility of God made man and to reflect on the gift of salvation.

 Christmas as a Season, Not Just a Day